sswietoniowski/learning-html-css-javascript/hyperskill/README.md

 | Project                           | Level       | Status      |
 | --------------------------------- | ----------- | ----------- |
 | [Dog Glossary](./07_dog_glossary) | Challenging | In Progress |

+There are no certificates for this track yet.